YicongHong/Discrete-Continuous-VLN/README.md

 ## TODOs
 - [x] VLN-CE Installation Guide
-- [ ] Submitted version of CMA and Recurrent-VLN-BERT with the Candidate Waypoint Predictor (CWP)
+- [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the Candidate Waypoint Predictor (CWP)
 - [x] Pre-trained weights of the navigator networks and the CWP
 - [ ] RxR-CE code
 - [ ] Candidate Waypoint Predictor training code
 - [ ] Connectivity graphs in continuous environments
 - [ ] Graph-walk in continous environments code
-- [ ] Test all versions for single-node multi-GPU-processing
+- [ ] Test all code for single-node multi-GPU-processing

 ## Prerequisites